 Many General Assembly (GA) attendees “jump in” onsite to support sustainability efforts.
 In addition to complying with GA Planning Committee programs, attendees often make spontaneous efforts to reduce our meeting’s environmental impact.

 As part of the registration process, GA attendees are encouraged donate $6 to reduce carbon emissions.
 Donations go to Carbonfund.org, a non-profit organization that educates the public about climate change and works with individuals, businesses and civic groups on CO2 reduction programs.
-In 2012, a total of 1386 offsets were purchased; representing 38.5% participation.
+Last year, a total of 753 metric tons of carbon emissions were offset; representing 54% participation.

 Did you know that it takes as much water to make your water bottle as it does to fill it?
 One of the simplest things Unitarian Universalists (UUs) can do at General Assembly to reduce your environmental footprint is to bring and reuse a water bottle.
 Organizers take special effort to ensure that water fountains and refill stations are available, so take advantage of them and save a bit of money, and a lot of planet.